FriendlyCaptcha/friendly-docs/docs/guides/eu-endpoint.md

 https://eu.frcapi.com/api/v2/captcha/siteverify
 ```

-When configuring the widget in your front-end, can you can just specify `eu` or `global`.
+When configuring the widget in your front-end, you can use the `eu` or `global` shorthand.

 ## Troubleshooting

 If your widget or the browser console shows **Endpoint not allowed** or **403 Forbidden**, double-check that the you enabled the configured endpoint for the given sitekey.

-If you run into any other issues you can of course always reach out.